 Gary Bruce Protects Soldiers

 At the Law Offices of Gary Bruce, we greatly respect the men and women who serve our country, and we believe that they deserve special consideration for what they often have to give up in doing so.
-We have been working with military families, retirees, and dependents, as well as active duty personnel, for almost 30 years and have represented people who have had a case in this area and moved from Ft.
-Benning to everywhere from Timbuctoo to Hawaii to Afghanistan – and been able to keep them informed throughout the process.
+We have been working with military families, retirees, and dependents, as well as active duty personnel, for almost 30 years and have represented people who have had a case in this area and moved from Ft Moore (formerly Ft Benning) to everywhere from Timbuctoo to Hawaii to Afghanistan – and been able to keep them informed throughout the process.

-If you or someone you love is currently serving at Fort Benning or another military base and is in need of legal help, we’re available to answer questions and represent you in civil courts of law.
+If you or someone you love is currently serving at Ft Moore (formerly Ft Benning) or another military base and is in need of legal help, we’re available to answer questions and represent you in civil courts of law.
 Contact our firm today for a free, no obligation case evaluation to discuss your claim and your options.